khunspoonzi/prospective-plutus-pioneers/lecture02/1_Low-Level-Untyped-On-Chain-Validation-Scripts.md

 ### Function: [valHash](https://youtu.be/sN3BIa3GAOc?t=1876)

-A validator can be transformed into a hash of type Ledger.ValidatorHash using the Script.validatorHash utility:
+A validator can be transformed into a hash of type Ledger.ValidatorHash using the Scripts.validatorHash utility:

 ```haskell
 valHash :: Ledger.ValidatorHash